 The results of a deep peel are long lasting and a repeat peel is not usually necessary.

 About Superficial Chemical Peels:

-A superficial peel utilizes lower concentrations of peeling agents such as alpha hydroxy acids, salycic acid, trichloroacetic acids, phenol, retinoids, and vitamin C. A superficial peel addresses only the outer layers of skin and results in a healthy glow that lasts for several weeks.
+A superficial peel utilizes lower concentrations of peeling agents such as alpha hydroxy acids, salycic acid, trichloroacetic acids, phenol croton oil, retinoids, and vitamin C. A superficial peel addresses only the outer layers of skin and results in a healthy glow that lasts for several weeks.
 Repeat peels are necessary to maintain results.
 Superficial peels are usually performed on an outpatient basis and no anesthesia is necessary.